SaveTubaTeam/curriculumToFirebase/README.md

 > Only users in the @lehigh.edu organization can access the API

 ## 2. JSONToFirebase
 Firebase Auth w/ popup signin.
-Posts curriculum JSON with image metadata into Firebase Firestore. :octocat:
+Posts curriculum JSON with image metadata into Firebase Firestore.

 > [!IMPORTANT]
 > 1. **postDataSoft()** overwrites curriculum content whilst leaving other metadata intact